xan1242/NFSU-nuzlocke/Rules.md

 Welcome to the Nuzlocke Challenge!

-Play through the game as fast as possible while racking up the most cash and style points!
+Play through the game as fast as possible with a limited number of lives!

 # Rules